enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/PivotMapping.md

 The taxonomy is used for pivot mapping with another taxonomy used by another/ team external entity for collecting /publishing incident data.

-Below the mapping to other taxonomies:
+## Mapping to other taxonomies

+## Guidelines to map agains the RSIT taxonomy